Radiative Polarization, Computer Algorithms and Spin Matching in Electron Storage Rings: 2.7.8. Computer Algorithms and Spin Matching

-These can be obtained from the SLIM algorithm by calculating the matrix $\bf{G}$ at the resonance for one turn but without the backward spin basis rotation (Eq.(12), Sec.2.7.7) that, in SLIM, is applied at the end of one turn \cite{br1}. \\ \\
+For mode $k$ and orbit amplitude $A_k$, the so-called {\em ``resonance strengths''} are given by $A_{k} c^{-}_{k\tilde{p}}$ and $A_{-k} (c^{+}_{k\tilde{p}})^*$.
+The $c^{+}_{k\tilde{p}}$ and $c^{-}_{k\tilde{p}}$ can be obtained from the SLIM algorithm by calculating the matrix $\bf{G}$ at the resonance for one turn but without the backward spin basis rotation (Eq.(12), Sec.2.7.7 in \cite{handbookb}) that, in SLIM, is applied at the end of one turn \cite{mr83}.
+The concept of resonance strength (Eq.(2), Sec.2.7.5 in \cite{handbookb}) is important for the acceleration of polarized protons.
+Normally only the case of flat rings with quadrupoles is considered so that $\hat n_0$ is nominally vertical.
+The formalism presented here shows how to define and easily obtain resonance strengths for each mode $k$ and in the presence of solenoids and skew quadrupoles for arbitrary orientations of $\hat n_0$.
+See also \cite{lun97,bgb96,gh2000}. \\ \\

 {\it Reformulation in terms of beta functions and dispersion}\cite{mr86} \\ \\ We can reformulate Stage 1 by making a transformation of the particle coordinates from $\vec u \equiv(x, p_x, y, p_y, z, \delta) $ to ${\vec{\tilde u}} \equiv(\tilde x, {\tilde p}_x, \tilde y, {\tilde p}_y, \tilde z, \delta)$ via the transformation